 Stay off the railroad track!

-Please do not use our neighbor’s land next to your camper for chairs and activities.
-Our yard on the other side of the house is fully available to you.
+Please do not use our neighbor’s grassy land next to your camper except for quiet sitting and conversation.
+Our yard on the other side of the house is fully available for games or other activities.

-You may use the paved area near your camper for grilling.
+You may also use the paved area near your camper for grilling, chairs, etc.

 No smoking.
 Moderate alcohol only.
 No partying.
-No long or loud phone conversations.
+No long or loud phone conversations, TV, music, etc.

 We are just a minute away from US Rt 1, but our place feels very secluded.
 The road is narrow but paved.
-Our driveway is also paved but a little rough, and ends in a level, paved area next to the house.
+Our driveway is also paved, uphill, and ends in a large, level, paved dooryard behind the house.
 You will park in this area, about 60 feet from the house.

 Sandy Point Beach and Park, just a short walk from our place